Zehpto/Zehpto.github.io/_posts/2018-2-20-setup_smime.md

 ---
 layout: post
-title: How to Setup a Personal S/MIME Certificate (Under-Construction)
+title: How to Setup a Personal S/MIME Certificate (Thunderbird)
 ---

 This write-up is intended to not expect any significant amount of technical knowledge, it is tailored to those who have an interest in protecting their online identity.
 I will do my best to detail each of the longer sections into two parts: